tobiasgerstenberg/webppl_tutorial/exercises/3_doing_inference.md

 viz(dist)
 ```

-- You can compare this posterior distribution to the prior distribution by simply changing the `condition(a == true)` to `condition(true)` (or by simply commenting out the condition).
+- You can compare this posterior distribution to the prior distribution by simply changing the `condition(d <= 2)` to `condition(true)` (or by commenting out the `condition(...)` statement).

 ## Conditioning on arbitrary expressions

-- One of the very powerful features of the webppl programming language is that it can condition on arbitrary expressions composed of the variables in the model.
+- One of the powerful features of the webppl programming language is that it allows conditioning on arbitrary expressions composed of the variables in the model.
 - You can also return arbitrary expressions.
 - Here is an example: